arinbasu/Using-Authorea-with-Github/9cqahsqt4s8.md

-## The idea is to use authorea with
+## The idea is to use authorea with github